eik-lib/website/docs/guides/travis.md

 ---
-id: travis
-title: Travis
+title: Publish to Eik on Travis
-sidebar_label: Travis
 ---

 Publishing to an Eik server from a Travis CI build can be achieved with a few commands.